kingdomac/WeatherCheckApi/README.md

 ## Usage
 To use this API, you can send a POST request to the /api/login endpoint with a valid email and password.
-Upon successful login, you will receive a response with the user's ID, email, and a token.
+Upon successful login, you will receive a response with  a Bearer token.
 Use the token for subsequent requests to authenticate the user.

 #### 401 Unauthorized
 Exception will thrown if the Token was missing or invalid:

-    ```json
-    {
-      "title": "Unauthorized",
-      "status": 401,
-      "error": "API key is missing"
-    }

 ### Using the Authentication Token

-After a successful login, you will receive an authentication token.
-To access protected endpoints and authenticate your requests, include the token in the request header with the key "**Auth-Api-Key**".
+After a successful login, you will receive an authentication Bearer token.
+To access protected endpoints and authenticate your requests, include the token in the request header with the key "**Authorization**".

 #### POST `/api/logout`
 It will delete the authenticated user Token.